PontusVallgren/esc-project/README.md

 Learnings:

+Better understanding how to build a responsive web design with media queries.

 First time using SASS and had a great experience with laborating with nesting, variables, mixins and placeholders.
 That gave me a better working flow and made me avoid duplicating code over and over again.

 Reading up alot and got a better understanding about accessibility and how semantic HTML will help with that.
 First time using a screen reader to help understand the importance of semantic HTML.